ericchan24/unesco_classification/README.md

 2. Cleaning the data
 3. Modeling

-Here is a link to the [blog post](https://ericchan24.squarespace.com/blog/2017/10/28/as) about the project.
+This is my [blog post](https://ericchan24.squarespace.com/blog/2017/10/28/classifyingworldheritagesites) on the project.